michael-sumner/go-make-things/content/notes/ditching-cable.md

 Having really good internet is incredibly important.
 Otherwise, everything will run really slow and be super frustrating.

 If you can, go with Verizon FiOS.
-Their 50/50mbps plan is perfect.
-They'll try to upsell you to something faster, but you don't need it as long as you have a good router (more on that in the [hardware section](#hardware)).
+Their 50mbps (up/down) plan is sufficient, but at this point, they charge about the same for 100mbps, so it's probably a worthwhile upgrade.
+They'll try to upsell you to something even faster, but you don't need it as long as you have a good router (more on that in the [hardware section](#hardware)).

 Comcast, Cox Communications, and Charter all offer internet-only plans at similar speeds.
-For physics reasons, fiber-optic gives you superior, consistent internet speeds in a way that traditional coaxial internet cannot, but FiOS isn't an option everywhere.
+For physics reasons, fiber-optic gives you superior, more consistent internet speeds in a way that traditional coaxial internet cannot, but FiOS isn't an option everywhere.

 After an initial first-year discount, most vendors will increase you price, and it can start climb.
 If you have competition, call them up and tell them you're going to cancel because of cost.
 Be firm, and they'll almost always offer you a discount.

+At time of writing, I'm now on year six with FiOS and am still paying what I did when I signed up.

 ## Services